Koi Carp from Koi Water Garden Ltd.

 - When choosing any variety of Koi, do a little research so you know what an adult version of the variety should look like, and whilst nothing you see will look like the text book version, you can then ensure that the Koi you have your eye on at least exhibits all the basic traits required for the variety in question.
 Then make allowances for the age, sex, and of course price of the Koi before you make your mind up.

-Above: The same Showa 2 years later - see how the red (Hi) has increased in depth and the black (Sumi) has developed across the body
+Above: The same Showa only 6 months later - see how the red (Hi) has increased in depth and the black (Sumi) has developed across the body

 Pattern is a completely subjective issue when choosing Koi so here the rules are very simple and we come full circle.
 Only buy what you like.
 Everyone’s ideas on the perfect pattern are different so be guided by your own judgment, not by anyone else’s.
 Certain patterns on certain varieties are always more in demand, but that does not mean you have to like them.
 Also accept that your ideas of what makes a perfect Koi will change, so next time you choose a Koi, your ideals may have shifted.